tanlh/react-study/blog-simple/README.md

-### Study handling HTTP request and Rounting with React
+### Study handling HTTP request and Routing with React